jawr/dns/README.md

 API
 ===
-The API route can be found at  `/api/v1/`
+The API route can be found at  `/api/v1/`.

 Searching
 ---------
 Endpoints that return an array can be paginated using `limit` and `page` query parameters.
 Searching on object fields can be done by using the fields name, i.e. `?name=example`.
-Foreign objects should be refered to by their fk, i.e. `?tld=1`
+Foreign objects are refered to by their name, i.e. `tld=com` or `tld=co.uk``.

-By default Search endpoints are limited to 15 results with a maximum of 50 results
+By default Search endpoints are limited to 15 results with a maximum of 50 results.
+Pagination can be done using the `page` parameter, i.e. `?limit=50&page=1` -> `?limit=50&page=10`.

 Domain
 ------